mrexodia/mrexodia.github.io/_posts/27-12-2014-iTubes-Library-Format-2.md

 ## Structure of the 'msdh' blocks

 The `msdh` blocks contain the `headerLength`, `totalLength` and `blockType` as most important fields.
 After the `msdh` header, there is `blockData` that can contain various other types of structures.
-These structures very often look like this:
+These structures very often look similar to this C-style structure:

 ```
-struct mlrh
+typedef struct
 {
-    char signature[4]; //"mlrh"
+    char signature[4]; //"mlrh" as signature identification.
-    int headerLength; //total length of the header
+    int headerLength; //total length of the header.
-    char unknown[headerLength - 8]; //some data
+    char unknown[headerLength - 8]; //structure-specific data.
-}
+} mlrh;
 ```

-A screenshot of the grammar:
+A screenshot of how such a grammar looks:

 ![basic block structure](/images/itl_basic_block_data.png)

 ## Content of the 'msdh' blocks

-The `blockType` field of the `msdh` block says something about the content of the block.
-The value `4` for example has `blockData` that contains a path to the music library (`/Users/xxxxxx/Music/iTunes/iTunes%20Media` in my case). `blockData` can also contain other blocks.
+The `blockType` field of the `msdh` block says something about the contents of the block.
+The value `4` for example has `blockData` that contains a path to the music library, `/Users/xxxxxx/Music/iTunes/iTunes%20Media` in my case. `blockData` can also contain other blocks.
 The `miah` and `mith` blocks for example both contain `mhoh` blocks. `mhoh` blocks are some kind of general-purpose block that can contain a lot of things.

 ## Conclusion

 The basic file format was all I needed to continue fixing requiem, so this it all for now.
-Maybe I will blog about my progress another time.
-You can find the grammar [here](https://gist.github.com/mrexodia/0e0ddec9460e6aaca43f), feel free to expand on it and don't forget to send me the latest version :)
+Maybe I will blog more about my progress later.
+You can find the grammar [here](https://gist.github.com/mrexodia/0e0ddec9460e6aaca43f), feel free to expand on it and don't forget to send me the latest version if you do ;)

 Merry Christmas,